Freezer Salsa

 Instructions

-In small frying pan, heat oil over low heat; add hot pepper and garlic.
-Cover and simmer, stirring often, for 10 to 12 min. until garlic is softened and flavors are blended.
-Stir in onion.
-Add to tomatoes and gently stir.
-Stir in lime juice, salt and pepper.
-(Salsa can be frozen for up to 3 months.
-Thaw in refrigerator, then drain off excess liquid before using.)
-Makes about 5 cups (1.25 L).
+In small skillet, heat oil over low heat; add hot pepper and garlic.
+Cover and cook, stirring often, for 10 to 12 minutes, until garlic is softened and flavours are blended.
+Stir in onions.